-Other issues the Commission could consider include changes to CEQR formula used to project the impact on enrollment from housing starts, now based upon outdated census data; how the entire process of enrollment projections should be revamped to become more accurate and more transparent; and whether impact fees and other reforms to the zoning and ULURP process should be adopted to ensure that sufficient school space is created along with residential development.
+The Commission could consider whether the zoning rules should be changed to require lower thresholds for building new schools, especially in overcrowded areas, and whether the formula used to project the impact on enrollment from new housing should be based upon more recent census data.
+It could also consider whether a needs estimates for new seats, including an analysis of how many seats are lost each year, should be required and made more transparent; and whether impact fees and other reforms to the zoning and ULURP process should be adopted to ensure that sufficient school space is created along with residential development.

-Analysis by Leonie Haimson, Class Size Matters, Jan.
-28, 2016
+Analysis by Leonie Haimson, Class Size Matters, 2.25.16